Cat Treats: Different Varieties + Benefits and Uses

 While cat treats cannot replace meals, they can be a great complimentary goody to give your kitty to show them a little extra love.
 Foods rich in protein, fish oil, and amino acids contribute to your cat’s health, and treats can be a way to help boost those numbers.

-Adding a little extra to your cat’s diet—like some CBD oil— can do a lot, in the long run, to keep your furry friend happy and healthy for a long time.
+Adding a little extra to your cat’s diet—like some CBD oil for cats — can do a lot, in the long run, to keep your furry friend happy and healthy for a long time.
 Feeding our pets the right stuff is a good way to show we love them and a great way to spoil them with a tasty morsel at the same time!